Reduction of Class Activation Uncertainty with Background Information: Background

 \section{Background}

 We validate the advantage of introducing a background class with both theory and practical results.
 The background class brings improved generalization.
-The generalization improvement can also be achieved through several other approaches.
-As the proposed method gets a similar effect to multiclass learning, we present multitask learning in this section.
+Several other approaches can also bring improvement in generalization.
+As the proposed method brings a similar effect to multiclass learning, we present multitask learning in this section.
 Class activation mapping (CAM) is an effective tool to evaluate potential reasons for any poor performance.
-This section also presents the existing use of the background class.
+This section also presents the use of the background class in existing research areas.